karknu/ouroboros-consensus/docs/website/docs/HardWonWisdom.md

 This also implies each era with a known end time on a `mainnet` chain must contain some blocks on that chain.
 On the other hand, the Consensus Layer configuration inputs do permit overriding the era transition rules for the sake of testing, in which case a ledger state could anticipate the end time of several subsequent eras and eras could be empty (eg main use case is skipping from Byron to some later Shelley era ASAP, in which case all the intervening eras have no blocks but also have no slots!).

+Warning.
+(Skip this on your first several reads of this section.)
 There is one last notable caveat at this abstract level.
-The Hard Fork Combinator safe zone for each `mainnet` era is exactly the minimum number of slots of forewarning before the end of that era.
-One might naturally expect this is the stability window (see the above entry in this file for why this is `3k/f` in Praos), but it is instead twice that.
+The Byron and Shelley ledgers already had some logic for the evolution of proposals that can change the protocol (eg incur an era transition).
+When designing and implementing the Hard Fork Combinator for use at the Byron-to-Shelley transition, Edsko de Vries reasoned through that the state machines of that logic needed to be adjusted to ensure "double stability".
-The best resource we have for motivating this decision is [Edsko de Vries' IOG seminar from 2020 June on the HFC and time](https://drive.google.com/file/d/1QIJ-VBlj-txB6K6E7DIEnY5TzaD89qQm/view).
+The best resource we have for motivating this constraint is [Edsko de Vries' IOG seminar from 2020 June on the HFC and time](https://drive.google.com/file/d/1QIJ-VBlj-txB6K6E7DIEnY5TzaD89qQm/view).

 - At the 16m04s mark he motivates that the forewarning must suffice for at least k+1 headers.